lakimapturn/cs2200-asm-intellisense/README.md

 ## 📝 Usage

 - Create or open a file with extension .s or .asm.
+- Ensure to select the language `cs2200asm` at the bottom bar.
 - Start typing an instruction (e.g., `lw`, `sw`, `add`) and IntelliSense will suggest completions.
 - Hover over an instruction to see its expected operands.
 - This is an example of what autocomplete adds: